Murder of Leiby Kletzky: Proposed legislation

-In the wake of the murder, State Assemblymen Dov Hikind and Peter Abbate and State Senator Diane Savino said they would introduce a bill called "Leiby's Initiative", which would grant a $500 annual tax credit to any New York City property owner who installs and maintains surveillance cameras on their property.
+In the wake of the murder, State Assemblymen Dov Hikind and Peter Abbate, along with State Senator Diane Savino, said they would introduce a bill called "Leiby's Initiative", which would grant a $500 annual tax credit to any New York City property owner who installs and maintains surveillance cameras on their property.

-New York City Councilman David Greenfield has said he would propose "Leiby's Law," a bill under which businesses could volunteer to be designated as safe places for children who are lost or otherwise in trouble.
+New York City Councilman David Greenfield has said he would propose "Leiby's Law", a bill under which businesses could volunteer to be designated as safe places for children who are lost or otherwise in trouble.
 Employees would undergo background checks and business owners would put a green sticker in their store windows so children know it is a safe place to get help.
 On August 16, 2011, the Brooklyn District Attorney's office announced a similar program called "Safe Stop".
 So far, 76 stores have signed up to display a green "Safe Haven" sticker in their windows to help lost children.

-In September 2013, Assemblyman Dov Hikind and State Senate Majority Leader Dean Skelos announced the implementation of the Leiby Kletzky Security Initiative, which will provide the installation of 100 security cameras on public lampposts throughout the Midwood and Borough Park neighborhoods.
+In September 2013, Hikind and State Senate Majority Leader Dean Skelos announced the implementation of the Leiby Kletzky Security Initiative, which will provide the installation of 100 security cameras on public lampposts throughout the Midwood and Borough Park neighborhoods.
 Paid for by a $1 million state grant, the cameras will be maintained by Secure Watch 24, a private security firm and LLC controlled by Agudath Israel of America.
 Recorded data from the cameras will be retained for up to five years.
-According to Agudath Israel of America, camera footage will be accessed only by the New York City Police Department.
+According to Agudath Israel of America, camera footage will be accessed only by the NYPD.

 Memorials and legacy

 On July 20, 2011, relatives of Kletzky launched a website for the newly established Leiby Kletzky Memorial Fund, which aims to raise $1 million to help children and families in crisis and need.
 In its first day of operation, the website garnered $61,581 from 1,365 donors.

-In early August, Hasidic singer Lipa Schmeltzer released a ballad called "Leiby Forever" and a seven-minute music video showing home movies of Kletzky growing up.
+In early August of that year, Hasidic singer Lipa Schmeltzer released a ballad called "Leiby Forever" and a seven-minute music video showing home movies of Kletzky growing up.
 After the beginning of the video, a CCTV footage of the abduction plays.

+Aftermath

-In June 2017, Levi Aron's brother, Tzvi, was found dead in the same house where Leiby Kletzky's body had been discovered.
-The body was found bound, wrapped in a blanket, and stuffed into a closet in the basement apartment, where Tzvi was living.
+In June 2017, Aron's brother, Tzvi, was found dead in the same house where parts of Kletzky's body had been discovered.
+Tzvi's body was found bound, wrapped in a blanket, and stuffed into a closet in the basement apartment where Tzvi was living.
 Autopsy results were inconclusive as to the cause of death.

+Levi Aron died at Wende Correctional Facility in Erie County, New York, on December 3, 2025, at the age of 49.